Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning

-The observation space is the collection of observations on which the vehicle's decision making is based.
-Its design must accurately reflect the vehicle's motivation for lane changing and the conditions in the environment that affect lane changing decisions.
-As mentioned earlier, the observation at time t for our vehicle consists of two parts: kinematic observations ($\Omega_K$) and driving intentions ($\Omega_I$).
+Observation space: The observation space is the collection of observations on which the vehicle’s decision making is based.
+As mentioned earlier, the observation at time t for our vehicle consists of two parts: kinematic observations $ \Omega_k $ and driving intentions $ \Omega_I $.

-\textit{(a) Kinematic observation:} $\Omega_K$ are designed to represent the positional information and traffic conditions of the surrounding vehicles, allowing the ego vehicle to understand the environmental information and make lane-changing decisions that can improve its own traffic conditions. $\Omega_K$ serve as the basic observations on which the agent relies to make lane-changing decisions.

-For agent $i$ at time $t$ with perception distance $P_D$, its kinematic observation can be represented as a matrix $K_i^t$ of size ${V}\times{F}$, where $V$ is the number of vehicles observed and $F$ is the number of attributes for each vehicle.
-In this paper we consider five attributes that the agent can obtain through kinematic observations, including attributes to distinguish agents at offset 0 from non-existent agents, the world offset of the ego vehicle on the x-axis and the y-axis, the velocity on the x-axis and the y-axis of the vehicle, denoted as presence, x, y, $v_x$ and $v_y$ respectively.

-\textit{(b) driving intentions:} $\Omega_I$ aims to enable the ego vehicle to consider the potential future driving actions of surrounding vehicles when making decisions.

-Zhang et al.\cite{zhang2022multi} use predicted trajectories to represent driving intentions, which has clear advantages in terms of lane-changing behaviour and right-of-way considerations.
-While their approach captures essential characteristics of driving intent, it has limitations.
-They use a simplified polynomial-based trajectory prediction method for surrounding vehicles, treating them as driving intent added to observations for decision making.
-But the methods often fail to accurately reflect the true intent of surrounding vehicles, leading to errors that can render intent predictions ineffective for decision making.
+Kinematic observation: $ \Omega_k $ represents the kinematic state information of the ego vehicle and its surrounding vehicles, denoted as $ K_{i}^t $ with a size of $ V $×$ F $.
+Here, $ V $ represents the number of observable vehicles, including the ego vehicle itself. $ F $ corresponds to the set of vehicle features, represented as presence, $ x $, $ y $, $ v_x $, and $ v_y $, where the five values indicate whether the vehicle is alive, its position and velocity.